LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 2) Query Michelle Obama articles from the "POLITICS" category.
 3) Query Michelle Obama articles published before the year 2016

-You can combine these three queries by using the bool query.
+One of the ways you can combine these queries is through a `bool query`.

 ### Bool Query
 The [bool query](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/query-dsl-bool-query.html#:~:text=Bool%20Queryedit,clause%20with%20a%20typed%20occurrence.) is a query that matches documents matching boolean combinations of other queries.

 There are four clauses to choose from:

-1)must
+1. must
-2)must_not
+2. must_not
-3)should
+3. should
-4)filter
+4. filter

 You can build combinations of one or more of these clauses.
 Each clause can contain one or multiple queries that specify the criteria of each clause.